bwagner2-git/bwagner2-git.github.io/lab5.md

   }
 ```
 <br>
 I used this delay to slowly ramp up the duty cylce of the PWM signal I was sending to the motor driver thus slowly ramping up the speed of the car.
+I used a for loop with a delay to more slowly ramp up and down the speed of the car.
+The for loop went from 0 to 255 and then was followed by another for loop that started at 255 and went back down to 0.
+The motor on one side of my car goes much faster than the other motor for a given PWM value and thus this caused my car to make a big circle as I was writing the same values to both motors drivers as they were ramped up.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JqdB68pSowI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+After this I then did the motor ramp up, but at the same time it reported the values it was writing to the PWM lines to the Python script using a BLE notification.
+This was accomplished using the delay function detailed above.
+This is shown in a video below.
+Notice at the beginning that the notifications begin printing out as they are received.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TaVS4k9pfM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-Because of my intial issues with this Professor gave me a 2 day extension.
+Because of my intial issues with the BLE notification caused by the delay, Professor gave me a 2 day extension on this lab.
+I was not able to determine the max speed of the car because at this time, I do not feel comfortable driving it at full speed towards a wall in order to use the TOF sensors to calculate max speed.